ropensci/qualR/paper.md

 # Acknowledgements
+We acknowledge CETESB for providing reliable atmospheric data, the programs CAPES (Coordenadoria de Aperfeiçoamento de Pessoal de Nível Superior), CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico), and FAPESP (2016/18438-0 - Fundação de Amparo à Pesquisa do Estado do São Paulo).
-We acknowledge CETESB for providing reliable atmospheric data, the [LAPAT-IAG](http://www.lapat.iag.usp.br/) team for testing and reporting issues, and Carlos Gavidia-Calderon for his technical advise.
+We are also thankful to the [LAPAT-IAG](http://www.lapat.iag.usp.br/) team for testing and reporting issues, and Carlos Gavidia-Calderon for his technical advice.

 # References